EllaKaye/quarto-bug/README.md

-Demo of a quarto bug in v 1.3.237.
+Demo of a quarto bug in v 1.3.242.

-In the attribution, it gives date as 23AD, not 2023.
+Crossref inside div doesn't resolve